robertbraeutigam/scan/README.md

 is called the Controlled Device.
 A single connection only allows for one side to be the Controller.
 This means, that since existing connections must be re-used, no two devices can control each other at the same time.

-When the network layer logical connection is established, the Controlled must first send a Device Description Message before anything else, then it automatically must begin to submit Data Messages, while at the same time responding to Command Messages.
+When the network layer logical connection is established the Controller first has to send an Request for Data packet.
+Controlled Device must then send a Device Description, and then automatically begin sending Data.
+The Controller may send Commands occasionally to which the Controlled Device is expected to answer.

-The Controller may send Command Messages and may process all the incoming Data and Command Responses.
+When the logical connection is established and the Controlled Device starts sending Data, it must send any Data about its own state that the Controller might not know about.
+If there are hardware states (like switch state, lever state) it must immediately send those to the Controller.

+The purpose of this is to allow a broken connection to be re-established without loss of state on either side of the connection.
+The Controlled Device is not required to maintain the exact state it was in.
+It may decide to fail to a safe state if the Controller is disconnected, but it must re-synchronize the Controller to its current state upon reconnect.

 Note that in any setup the Controller and Controlled roles may be defined independently of the Devices themselves.
 For example in a single Light and a single Button setup, we may traditionally think,